grafana/grafana/docs/sources/datasources/loki/template-variables/index.md

 Loki supports the special **Ad hoc filters** variable type.
 You can use this variable type to specify any number of key/value filters, and Grafana applies them automatically to all of your Loki queries.

-For more information, refer to [Add ad hoc filters][add-template-variables-add-ad-hoc-filters].
+For more information, refer to [Add ad hoc filters](ref:add-template-variables-add-ad-hoc-filters).

 ## Use $\_\_auto variable for Loki metric queries

 Consider using the `$__auto` variable in your Loki metric queries, which will automatically be substituted with the [step value](https://grafana.com/docs/grafana/next/datasources/loki/query-editor/#options) for range queries, and with the selected time range's value (computed from the starting and ending times) for instant queries.

-For more information about variables, refer to [Global built-in variables][add-template-variables-global-variables].
+For more information about variables, refer to [Global built-in variables](ref:add-template-variables-global-variables).

 ## Label extraction and indexing in Loki